engcang/engcang.github.io/_posts/2021-01-09-Gazebo_model_Sketchup.md

 <br>

 + Ta-da~ Now the object drawn in sketchup came into Gazebo.
-But something is weird.
++ But something is weird.
 There are some invisible objects in Gazebo, Some objects have strange colors.
-(In the photo, the lower part of the concrete outer wall is black;;)
+(In the figure, the lower part of the concrete outer wall is black;;)
 <figure>
     <img src="/assets/posting/20210110/s13.png" style="width:100%"  onContextMenu="return false;">
 </figure>